 In 2005, 160 students from 12 different churches in East Tennessee partnered and served in Leslie County.
-Our teams moved down the road to Stinnett Elementary, and served throughout Leslie County, providing multiple home repairs and one large daycamp in the town of Hyden.
+Our teams served throughout Leslie County, providing multiple home repairs and one large daycamp in the town of Hyden.

 In 2006, we were amazed at the number of volunteers who chose to serve with us in Leslie County.
 450 students and adults served over a two week time span.
-Based out of Stinnett elementary again, the volunteers served through community ministries, construction ministries, and childrens ministries.
+These volunteers served through community ministries, construction ministries, and childrens ministries.
 Dozens came to recognize the Hope that Christ provides.

 2008 – This was a HUGE year of change for Big Creek.
-Big Creek Missions was able to obtain a long term lease on the old Big Creek School and call it our new home!
+Big Creek Missions was able to obtain a long term lease on the old Big Creek School and call it our permanent new home!
 Hundreds of volunteers came to the center during the spring of 2008 to begin renovations.
-In 2008, over 1200 volunteers served during the summer months, and well over 1800 volunteers gave their time to serve at our ministry center through the entire year.
-Dozens of homes were repaired, and hundreds of residents lives were touched.
-Through various ministries, we can definitely say God used Big Creek to impact people’s lives.
-Some traveled from as far away as Florida, Texas, Kansas, Pennsylvania, and New Hampshire!
-It is safe to say that each volunteer returned home with a renewed passion for missions and ministry.

 We humbly recognize our need for Christ, and truly want to continue being a bright light in this community reflecting the His Glory.

 Big Creek Missions is an inter-denominational Christian ministry center and is recognized by the IRS as a 501c3 non-profit organization.
 We work alongside multiple organizations, individuals, and dozens of churches seeking to glorify Christ in Appalachia and in the hearts of believers.